sami0vic/CryptoXDEV/README.md

-# 🔐 CryptoGuard 🔒
+# 🔐 CryptoXDEV 🔒
-Welcome to CryptoGuard, your one-stop 🏰 for learning, implementing, and exploring the fascinating world of cryptography! 🧐🔍
+Welcome to CryptoXDEV, your one-stop 🏰 for learning, implementing, and exploring the fascinating world of cryptography! 🧐🔍

-In this repository, we've gathered a comprehensive collection of 🛡️ cryptographic algorithms, tools, and educational resources to help you understand and harness the power of secure communication and data protection. 📚💻 Whether you're a seasoned cryptographer or just starting out, CryptoGuard is your trusted resource. 💪🔓
+In this repository, we've gathered a comprehensive collection of 🛡️ cryptographic algorithms, tools, and educational resources to help you understand and harness the power of secure communication and data protection. 📚💻 Whether you're a seasoned cryptographer or just starting out, CryptoXDEV is your trusted resource. 💪🔓

 ### Key Features 🌟: